 If you find yourself working in a place that is short-staffed, you can attempt to negotiate with your supervisors to make sure your schedule is not negatively affecting your ability to function productively.

 If there seems to be no way around an overly taxing schedule, be proactive and explore other nursing options.
 Remember, putting yourself at risk is counterproductive, both to your own health and that of your patients.

+Your main concern is caring for your patients, but the reality is that technology can help you do your job more efficiently.
+So it’s important to stay up to speed on nursing technology.
 Keep in mind that technology is meant to make your life easier, and because of this, the learning curve is more than worth it.

 Overcoming Challenges in Nursing with an MSN

 Advanced degrees offer more options, especially for nurses.
 If you’re interested in a more autonomous role, consider an online Master of Science in Nursing (MSN) degree.